sjbiaga/pisc/README.md

 The name before parentheses (angular or round) must be a channel name.

-For output, the name in angular parentheses is optional, if empty being `null`.
+For output, the names in angular parentheses are optional, if empty being `null`.
-This may be used to cease guarded replication with _input_ prefix guard: i.e., if a `null` is received, the (stack-safe, recursive) replication stops.
+This may be used to cease guarded replication with _input_ prefix guard: i.e., if `null`s are received, the (stack-safe, recursive) replication stops.

+For polyadic π-calculus, the absence of arguments mandates the channel arity be specified (with "#").

 Note that input/output prefixes and the silent transition are followed by a dot, whereas restriction is not; also, inaction, invocation, (mis)match, `if then else`,